hall-n/hall-n.github.io/論文/Introduction.md

 #### Popular image of pilgrimage
 the image of pilgrimage gained from popular media.
 A positive travel image with connotations of religious image of a sacred wanderer and seen as a rite of passage (REF)
 - sacred wanderer image (REF)
+- freedom of Edo society restrictions (Blacker 2008)	 and travel as escape (Traganou 2004)
 - rite of passage by overcoming hardships of travel (REF)
 - Literary works spread travel popularity
 	- Fabricand and Person 2011
 #### Pilgrimage promotion
 Promotion of travel by religiously affiliated Oshi, who are argued to be much like a travel agent, arranging accommodation and providing travel information (REF)

-- the direct promotion of pilgrimage along with offering convenience of lodgings and travel information. oshi, by what would later be called the worlds first travel agents. who promoted temples and are agued to be the first travel agents.
-(REF)
+The direct promotion of pilgrimage along with offering convenience of lodgings and travel information. oshi, by what would later be called the worlds first travel agents. who promoted temples and are agued to be the "originators of the tourist industry in Japan" (Kanzaki 1995, 49).

+"They were generally run by those connected to religious establishments, such as low level priests called onshi or oshi, who posted their subordinates and deputies around the country to act as tour guides.
+These priests contributed greatly to ･the institutionalization of package tours. ..
+These examples show that in Japan religious offcials had a role in institutionalizing the travel industry from before the Edo period" (Tadao 1995, 6).

+While originally much like a missionary, over time they "became more merchants than priests, each with their own territory" (Kanzaki 1995, ?).

+"The same style of entertainment continued after the oshi became independent from the shrine and started to do business with ordinary people, in the Edo period, but underneath the hospitality lay a cunning business spirit. .
+What they intended was advertisement with maximum effect (Kanzaki 1995, 48)".

-#### commercialization of pilgrimage
+#### Commercialization of pilgrimage
 (Ishimori 2009)
 Pilgrimage led to contents tourism (Seaton et al 2017)

 The motivations to undertake pilgrimage and to promote pilgrimage are clear, so moving to the ability needs clarification.
 ### Ability